Silves, Portugal: Geography

-Silves is about 15 kilometers north of the nearest stretch of Algarve coast, 20 kilometers northeast of Portimão and 62 kilometers northwest of Faro International Airport by road.
+Silves is about 15 km north of the nearest stretch of Algarve coast, 20 kilometers northeast of Portimão and 62 km northwest of Faro International Airport by road.

 Climate

 Silves has a Mediterranean climate (Köppen: Csa) with hot, very dry summers and mild, wet winters.
 The climate in the municipality of Silves is slightly more continentalized than the Algarvian coast, leading temperatures to be higher during the day and lower during the night in every season of the year.
 Temperatures in the winter vary between 17 C during the day and 5–6 C at night.
 Temperatures in the summer vary between 30–31 C during the day and 15–17 C at night.